aolayeye/World_Weather_Analysis/README.md

 ![Linear Regression on the Northern Hemisphere(%Cloudiness)](https://user-images.githubusercontent.com/67847583/120711290-d0a2f600-c484-11eb-8713-143461422e42.png)
 ![Linear Regression on the Northern Hemisphere(%Humidity)](https://user-images.githubusercontent.com/67847583/120711313-d698d700-c484-11eb-97d1-d4eabe021cdf.png)
 ![Linear Regression on the Northern Hemisphere(Max Temp)](https://user-images.githubusercontent.com/67847583/120711318-d8fb3100-c484-11eb-840c-b0c4bf63f399.png)

-The correlation between the latitude and the maximum temperature is strong to very strong because the r-value is less than –0.7 for the Northern Hemisphere and greater than 0.7 for the Southern Hemisphere, as shown by the plots here.
-This means that as we approach the equator, 0° latitude, the temperatures become warmer.
-And when we are further from the equator the temperatures become cooler.

 ![Linear Regression on the Northern Hemisphere(Wind Speed)](https://user-images.githubusercontent.com/67847583/120711326-dbf62180-c484-11eb-83f6-62bdaec44955.png)
 ![Linear Regression on the Southern Hemisphere(%Cloudiness)](https://user-images.githubusercontent.com/67847583/120711345-e1536c00-c484-11eb-9e32-a0c7805adaf9.png)
 ![Linear Regression on the Southern Hemisphere(%Humidity)](https://user-images.githubusercontent.com/67847583/120711356-e3b5c600-c484-11eb-9b08-94084829702b.png)